Anupriya1729/stackoverFlow/README.md

 **Assumptions**:
 - Any userInfo can upvote,downvote - reputation of userInfo not required
 - Multimedia Content: Questions and answers both can include photos/videos.
-- There is no particular Accepted answer
 - Voting: Users can upvote or downvote both questions and answers (but not comments) once upvoted, if userInfo downvotes the same, the upvote gets cancelled. and upvote/ downvote only once